rahulgoel/Language-Detection/README.md

 ##Extensions

 If you want to add a new language to the classifier copy the language in the  europarl_raw folder in the form 'language/text_files' and run refesh.py to retrain the classifier.

+### Python modules used
+The project has some dependency on the following python modules

+1. Requests : For sending post requests.
+2. Django Framework: To run the webserver
+3. pickle : For saving the classifier
+4. json : for sending post request back
+5. nltk: tokenization, and courpus reader
+6. numpy and scipy: for sparse matrix manipulations
+7. sklearn: for learning and feature extraction and testing